cni-iisc/cni-website/_newsletters/2023/may.md

 For some of the graduate students, this is the time for industry internships, and for summer interns from outside IISc arrival time at various laboratories.
 The end of spring semester signals return of focus to research, conference travels, and summer schools.

-Talking about summer schools, CNI is supporting the [14th annual JTG/IEEE Information Theory Society summer school][JTG 2023] that is returning to IISc in June this year.
+Talking about summer schools, CNI is supporting the 14th annual JTG/IEEE Information Theory Society summer school, [JTG 2023](https://ece.iisc.ac.in/~jtg/2023/about.html) that is returning to IISc in June this year.
-We are also organizing our [3rd annual CNI summer school][CNI 2023] in July this year.
+We are also organizing our 3rd annual CNI summer school, [CNI 2023](https://cni.iisc.ac.in/summerschool/2023) in July this year.
 We invite all the senior undergraduate and early graduate students to register for both of these events."

 ---